EduardoGaspar1/EduardoGaspar1/README.md

-- 👋 Hi, I’m @EduardoGaspar1
+- Hi, I’m @EduardoGaspar1
-- 👀 I’m interested in Games
+- I’m interested in Games and programming
-- 🌱 I’m currently learning JavaScript
+- I’m currently learning VueJS
-- 📫 How to reach me
+- How to reach me
 eduardorohdengaspar@gmail.com

 <!---